 By doing this they will build metacognition – the ability to think about thinking.
 Metacognition implies an understanding of their thought process.
 In reading this means the reader can think critically about their own understanding as they go.
 They can say to themselves, ‘Oh, the word miniscule sounds like minute.
 Maybe it also means small.”
 They are aware of their own cognitive experience.
 Check here for more on this vital reading skill.

-- Finally – get them to write about what they have read.
+- Write about what they have read.
 Summarise the plot or their favourite part of the book.
 Do a creative writing passage inspired by what they have read.
-Do book reportsfor fun.
+Do book reports for fun.

 We would love to hear about your child’s comprehension skills.
 Please drop us a line and share your stories.